-Teacher Certification in Alberta
+Teaching in Alberta

-To teach in the Alberta Education system, all teachers must hold valid teaching authority prior to commencement of employment with a school authority.>> Take our four question survey and tell us what you think about the information we are providing you.
+To teach in the Alberta Education system, all teachers must hold valid teaching authority prior to commencement of employment with a school authority.

-Professional Standards Branch of Alberta Education is responsible for the evaluation of credentials and issuance of certification for teachers in Alberta.
-The Teacher Qualification Service (TQS) of the Alberta Teacher's Association or International Qualifications Assessment Service (IQAS) do not determine eligibility for Alberta teacher certification.
+Note: The Teacher Qualification Service (TQS) of the Alberta Teacher's Association or the International Qualifications Assessment Service (IQAS) do not determine eligibility for Alberta teacher certification.